 In this post, I’ll discuss movement rates.
 In a follow-up post, I’ll focus on the rate of bow fire.

-The challenges around interpreting Holmes’ second combat example begin back on p9 with movement rates.
+The first challenge facing the reader of Holmes’ second combat example begins back on p9 with movement rates.

 The Holmes manuscript has a normal man moving 240 ft/turn.
-In the editing process, Gygax made this the exploring/mapping pace and then doubled it (to 480 ft/turn) for “moving normally” http://zenopusarchives.blogspot.com/2013/11/part-6-fully-armored-and-heavily-loaded.html.
+In the editing process, Gygax made this the “exploring/mapping” pace and then doubled it for “moving normally” http://zenopusarchives.blogspot.com/2013/11/part-6-fully-armored-and-heavily-loaded.html.

 But what does “moving normally” really mean?
 In the real world, a steady walking pace is around 3 mphhttps://en.wikipedia.org/wiki/Preferred_walking_speed and a strong march is around 4 mphhttps://en.wikipedia.org/wiki/Loaded_march.

 For our purposes, let’s suppose “moving normally” with a bunch of adventuring gear is around 3 mph.
 That’s 15,840 ft/hour or 2,640 ft/ 10 minute turn.
 Right away it’s clear that Gygax’s 480 ft/turn is roughly one-sixth of a realistic walking pace (480/2640 = 0.182).

 When it comes to melee combat, Holmes p20 specifies that “an unarmored man can move 20 feet per melee round”.
 Despite there being 10 melee rounds per turn, 20ft is 1/12th of the unarmored man’s exploring/mapping rate.
 There are two problems with this:

 - Using 1/12th (rather than 1/10th) of a move arbitrarily reduces movement pace by one-sixth.